jamesjweber/CS159_Spring2018/Lab_00.md

 Once you've confirmed your submission with me, all you have to do is take the quiz and you are done.

-Note: Depending on which professors section I'm TAing for, you may not be able to take the quiz until the end, or you may need a password.
-At the time of writing this, I do not know which professor I'm working for, and therefore can't tell you when the quiz will be.
-Just ask me in lab, I will know by then!
+Note: For future labs you may not be able to take the quiz until the end of the lab.